 When you get deeper into your SEO knowledge, you might notice that there are two categories of SEO that you can use — white hat and black hat.

-White hat SEO refers to search engine optimization practices that improve your website’s rankings on SERPs, while maintaining the integrity of your site and using ethical techniques.
+White hat SEO refers to search engine optimization practices that improve your website’s rankings on SERPs while maintaining the integrity of your site and using ethical techniques.

-Black hat SEO attempts to take a more unscrupulous path to bypass search engine guidelines by cheating the system to improve search visibility.
+Black hat SEO attempts to take a more dishonest path to bypass search engine guidelines by cheating the system to improve search visibility.
 While not illegal, using black hat SEO to get results will not pay off for you in the long run.
-You risk heavy penalization, including getting your website delisted, from the major search engines including Google – which is one outlet you do not want to waste if you want to succeed.
+You risk heavy penalization, including getting your website delisted, from the major search engines, including Google — which is one outlet you do not want to waste if you want to succeed.

 If Google detects that you’re using black hat SEO, you will receive a penalty.
-This triggers an update from its algorithm which will result in your ranking getting reduced or, as we mentioned before, permanently banned.
+This triggers an update from its algorithm, which will result in your ranking getting reduced or, as we mentioned before, permanently banned.
 This means you won’t appear in their SERPs when you would have otherwise, which is one surefire to make your company fail.